Talking about Palliative Care

 It is also important to talk about death so you can prepare well.
 When we prepare in advance for our death we are able to relieve the decision making burden on those closest to us.

 Palliative Care Australia works hard to raise the profile of palliative care to ensure Australians have the opportunity to live well until death.
 If we do not talk about dying and understand our rights when we die, then we run the risk of us, or our family member, having a difficult death.
 We need to talk about dying to become advocates for good palliative care and a comfortable death for all Australians.

-Dying to Talk
+Dying to Talk - Discussion Starters

 Despite being something that touches everyone, death doesn’t receive enough visibility.
-Dying to Talk aims to reach into the community to normalise dying in Australia and to help Australians work out what’s right for them at the end of their lives.
+Dying to Talk aimed to reach into the community to normalise dying in Australia and to help Australians work out what’s right for them at the end of their lives.

 Having a conversation with your loved ones about your end-of-life wishes will help them to make decisions on your behalf should you be unable to communicate your wishes.
 The Dying to Talk Discussion Starter guides you through talking with your loved ones.

 With more conversation comes better support for people nearing the end of life, and their loved ones.

 Talking about dying might be difficult, but it won’t kill you.

 It is important to inform those closest to you of your preferences for care should you be living with a life limiting illness.
 You might want to consider: where you would like to die (home, hospice, hospital?); what your ‘goals of care are’ – developed with your treating doctor or general practitioner; who you want with you when you die and what your advance care directive may contain, for example: instructions about artificial nutrition, artificial respiration, who your substitute decision maker is if you are unable to speak for yourself.